Master in theoretical physics

 LANGUAGE OF INSTRUCTION

-The list of courses at the core of this master’s program can be found HERE.
+The list of mandatory courses at the core of this master’s program can be found HERE.

 All members of our group will be happy to help master’s students in their search for a degree topic, and supervise them during the master’s project (contact details can be found here):